Deirdre Dwyer adapts and directs theatre for young audiences. She also designs sets and costumes for theatre, opera, dance and film.

 BrokenCrow are Theatre Company in Residence in the Everyman, Cork.

-She is incoming Theatre Artist in Residence in Garter Lane Arts Centre Waterford where her residency will focus on making theatre work for children.
+She is Theatre Artist in Residence in Garter Lane Arts Centre Waterford where her residency will focus on making theatre work for children.

 She teaches design, and related theories, to students in University College Cork and in Mary Immaculate College, Limerick, where she was Theatre Artist in Residence since 2017 - 2020.